Kubernetes scanning resources overview

 Read time: 2 Minutes

-If you deploy Burp Suite Enterprise Edition to Kubernetes, you don't have to configure individual scanning machines.
-Instead, all of your scans run on a single, scalable pool of resources.
+If you deploy Burp Suite Enterprise Edition to Kubernetes, all of your scans run on a single, scalable pool of resources.

 In this documentation, the term "auto-scaling" refers to both:

 - Burp Suite Enterprise Edition automatically creating and deleting resources to handle scan jobs.

 - The Kubernetes cluster automatically increasing and decreasing the number of nodes as demand changes.